jaepil/wesql/README.md

 ## Licensing

 Portions Copyright (c) 2024, ApeCloud Inc Holding Limited.
-Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
-You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>.

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.
+WeSQL is specifically available only under version 2 of the GNU General Public License (GPLv2).
+(I.e. Without the "any later version" clause.)
+This is inherited from MySQL.
+Please see the README file in the MySQL distribution for more information.